Ge rum i Bröllopsgåln din hund!

 Ge rum i Bröllopsgåln din hund!
 (Make room in the Wedding reception you dog!) is Epistle No. 40 in the Swedish poet and performer Carl Michael Bellman's 1790 song collection, Fredman's Epistles.
-One of his best-known works, it describes an utterly chaotic wedding at a venue where soldiers mixed up with musicians and the wedding-party; the chimney catches fire, and even the priest robs the collection.
+One of his best-known works, it describes an utterly chaotic wedding at a venue where soldiers mix up with musicians and the wedding-party; the chimney catches fire, and even the priest robs the collection.
 The verse-pattern and elaborate rhyming scheme combine to assist the feeling of chaos.

 The epistle is subtitled "Angående Bröllopet hos Bensvarfvars" (Concerning the Wedding at Bensvarvars); the song is sometimes known under this name.
 James Massengale calls it "one of the wildest weddings in Swedish literature".
 The composition has been contrasted with the wedding at Cana, part of Bellman's use of Biblical allusions for comic effect.

 Song

 Music and verse form

 The song has 9 verses, each consisting of 14 lines.
 The verses have a complex pattern of stresses and rhyming pattern, ABCCABBDDEFFEE, contributing to the humorously chaotic effect.
 The music is in 4/4 time, and is marked Vivace.
 The Epistle is dated 10 October 1771.
 The source of the melody has not been identified.